chandojo/ACSMRiskStratification/CONTRIBUTING.md

     `python setup.py test`
 5. Make sure your fork is up-to-date with upstream
 6. Push the topic branch to your fork
-7. Open a Pull Request
+7. Open a Pull Request and include the following in the description:
+    - Issue number
+    - Changes made